United Nations Radio

-United Nations Radio was a radio service of the United Nations, created 13 February 1946.
-In 2017, United Nations Radio and the UN News Centre merged to form UN News, producing daily news and multimedia content in Arabic, Chinese, English, French, Swahili, Portuguese, Russian, Spanish, and Hindi.
-UN News Audio continues to produce daily news and feature stories about the work of the UN and its member countries, in eight languages, for more than 2,000 partner radio stations around the world.
+United Nations Radio was a radio service of the United Nations, established on 13 February 1946.
+In 2017, United Nations Radio and the UN News Centre merged to form UN News, which produces daily news and multimedia content in Arabic, Chinese, English, French, Swahili, Portuguese, Russian, Spanish, and Hindi.
+UN News Audio continues to produce daily news and feature stories on the work of the United Nations and its member states in eight languages, distributing content to more than 2,000 partner radio stations worldwide.

 History

-The League of Nations "Radio Nations" broadcasts began in 1929, first via the transmitter of the Dutch station PCJJ and beginning in 1932, from the League's own transmitters, HBL and HBP in Switzerland.
-The last Radio Nations broadcast was in 1939.
+The League of Nations' "Radio Nations" broadcasts began in 1929, initially transmitted via the Dutch station PCJJ.
+From 1932, broadcasts originated from the League's own transmitters, HBL and HBP, located in Switzerland.
+The final Radio Nations broadcast took place in 1939.

-UN Radio began broadcasting in 1946 from makeshift studios and offices at the United Nations Headquarters in Lake Success, New York, where it transmitted its first call sign: "This is the United Nations calling the peoples of the world."
+United Nations Radio began broadcasting in 1946 from temporary studios and offices at the United Nations Headquarters in Lake Success, New York.
+Its initial call sign was: "This is the United Nations calling the peoples of the world."

-UN Radio was established by a UN General Assembly Resolution on 13 February 1946.
-Resolution 13 (I), mandating the Department of Public Information to establish UN Radio, states that "the UN cannot achieve the purposes for which it was created unless the peoples of the world are fully informed of its aims and activities".
+United Nations Radio was formally established by a United Nations General Assembly resolution on 13 February 1946.
+Resolution 13 (I) mandated the Department of Public Information to establish the service, stating that the United Nations could not achieve its objectives unless the peoples of the world were fully informed of its aims and activities.

-In November and December 2016, smaller radio stations surveyed by UN Radio said that, because of a lack of resources for the production of their own content, United Nations content was essential, since in many cases it was the sole source of international news.
+In November and December 2016, surveys conducted by United Nations Radio among smaller radio stations indicated that, due to limited resources for producing original content, United Nations material was considered essential.
+In many cases, it was reported to be the sole source of international news available to those broadcasters.

 Transmission

 Founding partnerships

-In 1946, the International Broadcasting Division of the United States Department of State began transmitting the entire proceedings of the Security Council and the Economic and Social Council on shortwave to the rest of the world.
-News bulletins and feature programmes were broadcast in the UN's then five official languages – Chinese, English, French, Russian and Spanish – for 9 to 12 hours each day.
-Arabic was added in 1974.
+In 1946, the International Broadcasting Division of the United States Department of State began transmitting the full proceedings of the Security Council and the Economic and Social Council via shortwave to international audiences.
+News bulletins and feature programmes were broadcast for 9 to 12 hours daily in the United Nations' then five official languages—Chinese, English, French, Russian, and Spanish.
+Arabic was added as a broadcast language in 1974.

-Lacking its own broadcast facilities, UN Radio initially made arrangements with leading broadcasting organizations to relay its programmes to different regions, including the Canadian Broadcasting Corporation's International Service (1946 to 1952), the European Service of the British Broadcasting Corporation (BBC) and Voice of America (1953 to 1985).
+As it lacked its own transmission facilities, United Nations Radio initially entered into arrangements with established broadcasting organizations to relay its programmes to different regions.
+These included the International Service of the Canadian Broadcasting Corporation (1946–1952), the European Service of the British Broadcasting Corporation (BBC), and Voice of America (1953–1985).